Discord-InterChat/InterChat/README.md

 ## 📞 Support

-If you need help or have any questions, join our [Discord support server](https://interchat.fun/support).
+If you need help or have any questions, join our [Discord support server][support]

 ## ✨ Acknowledgements